TUW-GEO/pynetcf/README.rst

 If you want to contribute please follow these steps:

-- Fork the pynetCF repository to your account
+- Fork the pynetcf repository to your account
-- make a new feature branch from the pynetCF master branch
+- make a new feature branch from the pynetcf master branch
 - Add your feature
 - Please include tests for your contributions in one of the test directories.
   We use py.test so a simple function called test_my_feature is enough